Applying for a NIE

 - Payment of an administrative fee.
 The current fee is 9.84 euros.

 NIEs are issued by the General Commissariat for Immigration and Borders, of the Spanish Directorate-General for the Police.
-As a rule, a NIE is issued in up to four weeks after submission of the application.
+As a rule, a NIE is issued in up to five weeks after submission of the application.
 But in certain cases its issuance may take longer.
 The Embassy cannot shorten the document's processing time.
 The NIE is sent to the applicant by email.
 Therefore, an email address for notification purposes must be provided on the application form.

 Important information about the NIE